 Greyhounds are sensitive, loving, gentle and obedient dogs.
 These hounds make wonderful family pets and get along very well with older children and other larger dogs.
 Because of his hunting heritage, he will chase small dogs and cats.

-This breed is gentle and quiet and prefers peace and quiet.
+This breed is gentle and prefers peace and quiet.
+They don’t bark very often.
 Young children and toddlers can be too rough for the touch sensitive Greyhound.
 These hounds don’t need long exercise sessions as they have lots of speed but not too much endurance.

 After they mature, these hounds turn into couch-potatoes.
 The breed is intelligent and can be fairly easy to train because they are so co-operative.
 Training must be done with sensitivity and gentle patience to enhance the confidence of the breed.